zengjilie/sepsis-prediction/README.md

 # Sepsis Prediction
+Sepsis is the body’s extreme response to an infection.
+It is a life-threatening medical emergency.
-We want to predict a patient's probabilty of getting sepsis based on variablle attributes In this project, we used MIMIC III Clinical Dataset and compare multiple classification models on their performanceof classifing sepsis/non-sepsis
+In this project, we want to build a machine learning model that predicts the probabilty of getting sepsis based on the patients' medical information.

 ## Machine Learning Models
 - XGBoot * (Best)